 Dyspraxia symptoms may vary depending on age.
 With that in mind, we will look at each age individually.
 Not every individual will have all of the symptoms outlined below:

 The child may take longer than other children to:

-- Crawl - the Dyspraxia Foundation5 says that many never go through the crawling stage.
+- Crawl - the Dyspraxia Foundation says that many never go through the crawling stage.

-- Speak - according to the Children's Hospital at Westmead6, Australia, the child may be slower in answering questions, finds it hard to make sounds or repeat sequences of sounds or words, has difficulty in sustaining normal intonation patterns, has a very limited automatic vocabulary, speaks more slowly than other kids, and uses fewer words and more pauses.
+- Speak - according to the Children's Hospital at Westmead, Australia, the child may be slower in answering questions, find it hard to make sounds, or repeat sequences of sounds or words; they may also have difficulty in sustaining normal intonation patterns, have a very limited automatic vocabulary, speak more slowly than other children, and use fewer words with more pauses.

-- Become potty trained (get out of diapers/nappies).
+- Become potty trained (get out of diapers).

 - Build up vocabulary.

 Tying shoelaces can be a difficult task for children suffering with dyspraxia.

 Later on, the following difficulties may become apparent:

 - Problems performing subtle movements, such as tying shoelaces, doing up buttons and zips, using cutlery, and handwriting.